LukeShortCloud/rootpages/src/virtualization/containers.rst

    $ sudo curl -L https://github.com/kubernetes/minikube/releases/download/v${MINIKUBE_VER}/docker-machine-driver-kvm2 -o /usr/local/bin/docker-machine-driver-kvm2
    $ sudo chmod +x /usr/local/bin/docker-machine-driver-kvm2

 Deploy Kubernetes.
-Optionally speicfy the Kubernetes version to use.
+Optionally specify the Kubernetes version to use.
 If using the ``kvm2`` driver as the root user, the ``--force`` argument is also required.

 .. code-block:: sh